Skip to main content

 Check What's Needed

-1. On your bundle page, look at the status display in the header (below the bundle name):
+1. On your MCP server page, look at the status display in the header (below the name):

 3. You'll see individual cards for each required provider with their status: